High-Paying Part-Time Jobs: 27 Flexible Vocations

 The field of nursing has offered great-paying part-time jobs for a very long time.
 And with a growing shortage of nurses in America, many hospitals, nursing homes, and other health facilities are offering various kinds of alternative work arrangements in order to retain and attract the skilled nurses they need.

 Many people who write for a living get to choose work schedules that provide them with good work-life balance.
-And it's possible to specialize in areas of the field that frequently offer high rates of pay, such as technical writing, corporate communications, or advertising copywriting.
+And it's possible to specialize in areas of the field that frequently offer high-pay part-time jobs, such as technical writing, corporate communications, or advertising copywriting.

 Many outgoing people who want the flexibility to determine how much work to take on at any given time choose this career option.
 By helping clients buy or sell properties, they earn commissions that can be in the tens of thousands of dollars (or even more), depending on the value of those properties.
-So it's possible to build a real estate career that offers plenty of free time between high-commission sales.
+So it's possible to benefit from high-paid part-time jobs in real estate that offer plenty of free time between high-commission sales.

 Many interior design professionals are self-employed, which allows them to decide their own schedules and choose the number of clients to take on.
-So building a great reputation for designing attractive, comfortable, and functional indoor spaces can mean being able to command high fees and create a more balanced life.
+So building a great reputation for designing attractive, comfortable, and functional indoor spaces can mean being able to enjoy one of the best part-time jobs for creative people while commanding high fees and creating a more balanced life.

 Physical therapy is increasingly being incorporated into the treatment of people who are recovering from injuries or surgical operations.
-As a result, many clinics around the country are hiring part-time physical therapist assistants in order to help meet the growing demand.
+As a result, many clinics around the country are hiring physical therapist assistants for some of the best-paying part-time jobs in health care in order to help meet the growing demand.

 10. Mail Carrier

 Delivering mail for the postal service is often a compelling option for people who enjoy doing work that keeps them active.
-And mail carriers come from a wide variety of different backgrounds, which means that a lot of them have other commitments in their lives that make part-time work essential.
+And mail carriers come from a wide variety of different backgrounds, which means that a lot of them have other commitments in their lives that make it essential to hold down part-time jobs that pay well.

 11. Commercial Diver

 With a scuba-diving license and some additional specialized training, you can become a pro at fixing or installing structures or equipment under water.
-And many commercial divers work on a contract-by-contract basis so that they don't have to be tied to one employer and can instead choose jobs that offer their preferred work schedules.
+And many commercial divers work on a contract-by-contract basis so that they don't have to be tied to one employer.
+Instead, they can choose flexible part-time jobs that pay well and accommodate their preferred work schedules.

 12. Graphic Designer

-By working on a freelance basis, a lot of graphic designers are able to decide their own hours.
+By working on a casual or freelance basis, a lot of graphic designers are able to decide their own hours and reap the financial rewards of having one of the best-paid part-time jobs in the creative sector.
 Plus, their work is often fun since they get to design things like logos, brochures, promotional displays, book covers, posters, magazine ads, product packaging, and web graphics.

 13. Interpreter or Translator

 This option is good for people who prefer not to have a consistent work routine.
-In many cases, part-time interpreters and translators are hired on an as-needed basis for events where some of the audience or people attending will be using sign language or speaking in a non-English language.
+In many cases, interpreters and translators are hired for good-pay part-time jobs on an as-needed basis for events where some of the audience or people attending will be using sign language or speaking in a non-English language.

 The market for skilled massage services continues to be strong.
 Whether for relaxation, pain relief, or better mobility, all kinds of people seek to have their joints and muscles massaged by qualified professionals.
-And a large percentage of massage therapists get to choose flexible or part-time work schedules.
+And a large percentage of massage therapists get to enjoy great part-time jobs with flexible work schedules.

 15. Flight Training Instructor

 Working as a certified flight instructor is a good way to accumulate the flying hours needed to become a commercial airline pilot.
-In fact, it's something that many pilots do part-time during the early stages of their careers in order to earn a good amount of extra cash while gaining valuable experience for future opportunities.
+In fact, it's often the most relevant and best-paying part-time job option for pilots during the early stages of their careers.
+They can earn a good amount of extra cash while gaining valuable experience for future opportunities.
 And some flight instructors simply enjoy being their own boss and teaching others how to fly.

 - Median hourly pay—$20.00***

-- Average hourly pay for tractor-trailer truck drivers—$20.43
+- Average hourly pay for tractor-trailer truck drivers—$21.91

-- Average hourly pay for public transit bus drivers—$19.31
+- Average hourly pay for public transit bus drivers—$21.47

 18. Medical Coder

-Assigning clinical codes to medical procedures that have been carried out by health care practitioners is something that can often be done part-time in an employer's office or within the comfort of a home office.
+Assigning clinical codes to medical procedures that have been carried out by health care practitioners is something that can often be turned into part-time, high-paying jobs in employers' offices or within the comfort of a home office.
 That's why this occupation continues to be a popular choice among people who want a reliable yet adaptive career.

-So much variety exists in the world of professional photography that it enables many creative people to build highly customized part-time careers.
+So much variety exists in the world of professional photography that it enables many creative people to build highly customized part-time careers that pay well.
 In fact, the opportunities extend far beyond top-of-mind assignments like fashion shoots or weddings.
-For instance, some photographers work as part-time field inspectors, which means they're assigned to inspect and photograph the conditions of various homes and properties on behalf of banks or insurance providers.
+For instance, some photographers work on the side as part-time field inspectors, which means they're assigned to inspect and photograph the conditions of various homes and properties on behalf of banks or insurance providers.

 In this vocation, people often get to work part-time hours.
 Many self-employed medical transcriptionists, in particular, have chosen this field for exactly that reason.
-Plus, transcribing the dictated reports of medical practitioners is a job that lends itself well to working from home.
+Plus, transcribing the dictated reports of medical practitioners is one of the good part-time careers that lend themselves well to working from home.

-Many organizations employ part-time secretaries and office assistants to help with tasks like organizing files, entering and organizing data, drafting letters or email communications, putting together reports, and making appointments and other arrangements.
+Many secretaries and office assistants are able to get part-time jobs with flexible schedules.
+They help organizations with tasks like organizing files, entering and organizing data, drafting letters or email communications, putting together reports, and making appointments and other arrangements.
 And some people in this field even get to work from home as virtual assistants.

 Like other types of beauty professionals, skincare specialists (also called estheticians) frequently have opportunities to work part-time hours.
-And learning how to perform electrology or laser hair removal can build even more flexibility into a skincare career.
+And learning how to perform electrology or laser hair removal offers the potential to help you build one of the most flexible and highest-paying part-time careers in the skincare industry.

-This trade is often seasonal in nature, which means that it can be a good option if you only want to work full-time during part of the year and then cut back your hours during the other months.
-But some small-engine mechanics are able to work part-time year-round while fixing or overhauling equipment such as chainsaws, lawn mowers, snowblowers, and snowmobiles.
+In contrast to some other part-time trade jobs, this one is often seasonal in nature, which means that it can be a good option if you only want to work full-time during part of the year and then cut back your hours during the other months.
+But some small-engine mechanics are able to create their own high-paying weekend jobs and work year-round while fixing or overhauling equipment such as chainsaws, lawn mowers, snowblowers, and snowmobiles.

 The health care field produces no shortage of administrative tasks.
 And a lot of medical offices and health clinics are open less than five days a week.
-Plus, some doctors and other progressive employers take pride in being able to provide their office staff with the option of working part-time.
+Plus, some doctors and other progressive employers take pride in being able to help their office staff achieve great-paying part-time careers.

 26. Dog Trainer

 More and more dog owners are turning to professional obedience trainers in order to ensure that their pets exhibit safe and respectful behavior.
-And being a dog trainer is great for animal lovers who want to work part-time and be their own boss.
+Plus, being a dog trainer is great for animal lovers who aspire to be their own boss and want the chance to create one of the most profitable part-time jobs in the pet care industry.

 Many hospitals, blood-donation clinics, and diagnostic medical labs employ part-time phlebotomists to help collect blood samples from patients or donors.
-And some people in this field work flexible schedules as mobile or traveling phlebotomists on behalf of insurance companies.
+And some people in this field work flexible schedules and enjoy some of the best-paying part-time careers in allied health as mobile or traveling phlebotomists on behalf of insurance companies.

 Discover Your Own Path